 Substances: citalopram, citalopram hydrobromide, citalopram hydrochloride

-Studies in patients with depression have shown varying results regarding differences between men and women.
+Results from studies in patients with depression are inconclusive regarding treatment differences between men and women.

 There are contradictory results from pharmacokinetic studies of citalopram (CIT) and escitalopram (S-CIT).
 No sex differences in the pharmacokinetics of the metabolites desmethylcitalopram (DCIT) and didemethylcitalopram (DDCIT) have been shown.